 Distinguished members of the family include Sir John Raynsford of Bradfield Hall, Essex; and his son, Sir John Raynsford (by 1482-1559) was an English politician, High Sheriff

-(1537-1538), Member of Parliament for Colchester in 1529; John Raynsford, an English politician, Member of Parliament (MP) for Colchester during...
-Another 72 words (5 lines of text) are included under the topic Early Raison Notables in all our PDF Extended History products and printed products wherever possible.
+(1537-1538), Member of Parliament for Colchester in 1529; John Raynsford, an English politician, Member of Parliament (MP) for Colchester during the 16th century; and Sir Richard Rainsford SL (1605-1680), an English...
+Another 61 words (4 lines of text) are included under the topic Early Raison Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Raison family to Ireland